dzh-ma/sync/README.md

 1. *Develop scheduling features (FR 5-1 to 5-2).*
     - **Task**: Enable users to schedule device operations.
         - Add UI for creating, updating & deleting schedules.
-        - Backend support for time-based triggers.
+        - Back-end support for time-based triggers.
     - **Subtasks**:
-        1) Build a calendar or list-based interface for scheduling in the frontend.
+        1) Build a calendar or list-based interface for scheduling in the front-end.
-        2) Develop backend logic to store & process schedule configurations.
+        2) Develop back-end logic to store & process schedule configurations.
         3) Integrate middleware to execute device actions based on the schedule.
     - **Assigned team members**: Aadi, Matin & Gaurav.
 2. *Develop energy consumption summary features (FR 6-1 to 6-3).*